Content on this page was generated by AI and has not been manually reviewed.

 • For full device-wide protection, you’ll still want to rely on the desktop app to route all traffic, not just browser traffic.

-How to install the Proton VPN Google extension on Chrome step-by-step
+How to install the Proton VPN Google extension on Chrome step-by-step Microsoft edge vpn not working 2026

 • Prerequisites: